Ttanvi996/A-Multimodal-LLM-Framework-for-Cyber-Threat-Detection-on-Mobile-Devices/README.md

 ## **Conclusion**

-This project successfully integrates multimodal ML models with an LLM explanation layer, providing a comprehensive and interpretable cybersecurity solution.
+This project integrates multimodal ML models with an LLM explanation layer, providing a  interpretable cybersecurity solution.
 The architecture is lightweight, extensible, and suitable for real-world applications, especially mobile threat detection.

 ## **Future Work**